 Enrollment Activities and Support Narrative: (Please use this space to provide specifics of the Enrollment Activities and Support that your organization has completed over the last quarter.)

-B. Healthy Eating linked to CalFresh Messages:
+B. Positive Messaging of CalFresh:

-Use this section to tell us the number of people that participated in your activities.
+Use this section to tell us the number of people who participated in your CalFresh-linked healthy eating activities and other projects intended to destignimitize benefits.